-Table 4.4 Parameters of the DL-Connect Primitives.
+Table 8.4 Parameters of the DL-Connect Primitives.

-2. Connection release: DL-DISCONNECT service is both unconfirmed as well as provider-initiated.
-Further, when a connection is released, all data in transit is discarded.
-Preferably, users must ensure that there is no data is transit before issuing a DL-DISCONNECT request, unless a user or the provider is forced to do so due to errors.
-The parameters Originator and Reason obviously specify whether the release is initiated by a user or the provider, and the reason, if known.
-The value of the parameter Originator is one of DLS User, DLS Provider, or Unknown.
-The value of the parameter Reason depends upon the value of the Originator.
-Example values of Reason are Connection rejection, DLSAP unreachable, permanent condition, Disconnection, abnormal condition, and Reason unspecified.
-Figure 4.12(a), (b) and (c) illustrate the release of a connection by a DLS user, the DLS provider, or by both simultaneously.
+Connection release: DL-DISCONNECT service is both unconfirmed as well as wider-initiated.
+Further, when a connection is released, all data in transit is searded.
+Preferably, users must ensure that there is no data is transit before issuing a L-DISCONNECT request, unless a user or the provider is forced to do so due to to the parameters Originator and Reason obviously specify whether the release is initiated by a user or the provider, and the reason, if known.
+The value of the parameter originator is one of DLS User, DLS Provider, or Unknown.
+The value of the parameter reason depends upon the value of the Originator.
+Example values of Reason are connection rejection, DLSAP unreachable, permanent condition, Disconnection, mormal condition, and Reason unspecified.
+Figure 8.12(a), (b) and (c) illustrate the release of a connection by a DLS user, the DLS provider, or by both simultaneously.

-3. Normal data transfer: Normal data transfer is an unconfirmed service (see Figure 4.12(d)).
+Normal data transfer: Normal data transfer is an unconfirmed service (see Figure 12(d)).
 But, within the layer, Data Link entities may acknowledge the receipt of Data Link Protocol Data Units that contain user data.
-In other words, a user can be assured that its DLSDU will be delivered without errors, unless the connection is reset or released.
+In other words, a user can be assured to the test of DLSDU will be delivered without errors, unless the connection is reset or released.

-4. Expedited data transfer: When available, the use of the service is negotiated during connection establishment.
+Expedited data transfer: When available, the use of the service is negotiated during enection establishment.
 Expedited DLSDUs are sent on an urgent basis, and are subject to flow control different from that applicable to normal user data.
-(See Figure +12(e) for an illustration of the use of DL-EXPEDITED DATA primitives.)
+(See Figure L12(e) for an illustration of the use of DL-EXPEDITED DATA primitives.)

 Connection reset: The service is a confirmed service.
-A reset may also be initiated by the DLS provider.
+A reset may also be initiated by DLS provider.
 The net effect is to discard all data in transit.
 The parameters originator and Reason identify the source and the reason for doing so.
-If the value of the Originator parameter is DLS Provider, then the value of the Reason parameter is of Data Link flow control congestion or Data Link error.
+If the value of Coriginator parameter is DLS Provider, then the value of the Reason parameter is of Data Link flow control congestion or Data Link error.
 If Originator is DLS User, then the value of Reason parameter is User Synchronisation.
-Figure 4.12(f) and (g) Instrates the sequences of primitives for situations where the two DLS users, or a user and the DLS provider, issue a DL-RESET primitive at about the same time.
+Figure 8.12(f) and (g) Substrates the sequences of primitives for situations where the two DLS users, or a user and the DLS provider, issue a DL-RESET primitive at about the same time.

 Parameter DL-Unit data request DL-Unit data indication

 Called Address X X(=)

 Calling Address X X(=)

-Quality of service X and the second se
+Quality of service X

 DLS User Data X X(=)

-Table 4.5 Parameters of the DL-Unit data Primitives
+Table 8.5 Parameters of the DL-Unit data Primitives